theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/hadoop.md

 progressstate: 5
 ---

-The following section describes the loading of the SAP extraction data to Hadoop.
+The following section shows how to load extracted SAP data to [Hadoop](https://hadoop.apache.org/).

 ## Connection